Forget Net Nanny – PiHole will keep your kids’ late-night activity in check

 Step 2: Create a group which contains all the The Teen's devices.

 Again, simples.
 In the group management dropdown there’s a tab called groups.
 By default there’s already one group there, and it’s called ‘Default.’
-To add another group, The Crow typed in a new group name and pressed ‘add’ before moving to the Clients section of group management.
+To add another group, I typed in a new group name and pressed ‘add’ before moving to the Clients section of group management.

-In ‘clients’ there’s a dropdown list of every device that has ever connected to The Crow’s network.
+In ‘clients’ there’s a dropdown list of every device that has ever connected to my home network.
 It was straightforward to locate The Teen’s devices and assign them to my newly created group.

 Step 3: Create a custom blocklist.